This glossary gives a brief description to all the things you encounter in Defold. In most cases, you will find a link to more in-depth documentation.

 A sprite is a component that extends game objects with graphics.
 It displays an image either from a Tile source or from an Atlas.
 Sprites have built-in support for flip-book and bone animation.
 Sprites are usually used for characters and items.
-See the 2D graphics documentation for more information.

 The texture profiles resource file is used in the bundling process to automatically process and compress image data (in Atlas, Tile sources, Cubemaps and stand-alone textures used for models, GUI etc).
 Read more in the Texture profiles manual.

 Tile map components display images from a tile source in one or more overlaid grids.
 They are most commonly used to build game environments: ground, walls, buildings and obstacles.
 A tile map can display several layers aligned on top of each other with a specified blend mode.
 This is useful to, for example, put foliage on top of grass background tiles.
 It is also possible to dynamically change the displayed image in a tile.
 That allows you to, for instance, destroy a bridge and make it impassable by simply replacing the tiles with ones depicting the broken down bridge and containing the corresponding physics shape.
-See the 2D graphics documentation for more information.
+See the Tile map documentation for more information.

 A tile source describes a texture that is composed of multiple smaller images, each with the same size.
 You can define flip-book animations from a sequence of images in a tile source.
 Tile sources can also automatically calculate collision shapes from image data.
 This is very useful for creating tiled levels that object can collide and interact with.
 Tile sources are used by Tile map components (and Sprite and ParticleFX) to share graphics resources.
 Note that Atlases are often a better fit than tile sources.
-See the 2D graphics documentation for more information.
+See the Tile map documentation for more information.

 The vertex shader computes the screen geometry of a component’s primitive polygon shapes.
-For any type of visual component, be it a sprite, spine model or model, the shape is represented by a set of polygon vertex positions.
+For any type of visual component, be it a sprite, tilemap or model, the shape is represented by a set of polygon vertex positions.
 The vertex shader program processes each vertex (in world space) and computes the resulting coordinate that each vertex of a primitive should have.
 See the Shader manual for more information.